Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a condensed summary of the concepts that were covered above.
+The points below are a summary of the concepts that were touched on above.

-- Higher risk drivers with multiple at-fault accidents may pay on average $1,680 more every year to insure their Sequoia
+- High-risk drivers who have multiple accidents or major violations pay on average $1,680 more per year to insure a Toyota Sequoia

-- Teen drivers pay higher rates, costing up to $447 per month for full coverage
+- Drivers under the age of 20 are expensive to insure, costing up to $447 a month for full coverage

 Rate Tables and Charts